 While it is normal to feel longing and as if you cannot deny the love of your life, relationship addiction is characterized by needing a relationship to be happy.
-This person cannot be alone, and can jump in and out of different relationships, regardless of its impact on them.
-Or, they can stay in the same unstable and complicated relationship full of drama, make-up-to-break-up patterns, arguments, and betrayal as opposed to being alone.
-Oftentimes, these traumas begin in childhood, or can occur from one’s unhealed relationship history, and relationship addiction is a means to solve them.
+This person cannot be alone and can jump in and out of different relationships, regardless of its impact on them.
+Or they can stay in the same unstable and complicated relationship full of drama, make-up-to-break-up patterns, arguments, and betrayal as opposed to being alone.
+Oftentimes, trauma begins in childhood or can occur from one’s unhealed relationship history; repressed trauma may have a causal link with relationship addiction.
 Healthy relationships can be challenging to form and maintain.

-Initially relationship addiction can mimic normal relationship behavioral patterns.
-Becoming infatuated with a partner, craving closeness, craving frequent sex, and feeling like you’re out of control emotionally are also normal.
-Like love and sex addiction, relationship addiction has defining characteristics that include but are not limited to:
+Initially, relationship addiction can mimic normal relationship behavioral patterns.
+Becoming infatuated with a partner, craving closeness, craving frequent sex, and feeling out of control emotionally are also normal.
+Like love and sex addiction, relationship addiction has defining characteristics.
+For relationship addiction, these include but are not limited to:

-- Not having a life outside of the relationship.
+- Having no life outside of the relationship.

-- Depending on the relationship for a sense of wellbeing or identity.
+- Using the relationship for well-being or identity.

 - Committing too quickly.

-- Inability to see the partner’s dysfunction and instead blaming themselves.
+- Being unable to see the partner’s flaws.

-- Feeling exhausted by the frequent highs and lows of your relationship.
+- Feeling exhausted by frequent highs and lows.

-- Not spending time with loved ones and friends to be in the relationship.
+- Not spending time with loved ones and friends.

 - Changing one’s self to be in the relationship.